 You usually pay a monthly amount for your health insurance, which is called the premium.
-Your insurance can pay out if you need treatment that it covers while the policy is active.
+Your insurer can then pay if you need treatment that it covers while the policy is active.

 It is designed to offer treatment alongside the service provided by the NHS.
 For example, appointments with your GP would still be through the NHS.
-But with medical insurance you could get:
+But with medical insurance you could get the following benefits:

 A choice of where you get treatment